-Would you like to introduce yourself to your new students with a personal welcome video?
-Here are tips on how to use the Kaltura Personal Capture tool (a recorder tool that uses your computer webcam and microphone) to create your own video.
+Faculty members that introduce themselves to their students with a short welcome video provides a personal touch and a chance for students to learn about your professional and personal interests.
+Here are tips on how to use the Kaltura Capture tool (a recorder tool that uses your computer webcam and microphone) to create your own video.

 - Download and install Kaltura Personal Capture.